MalavikaAshok/ML-Engineering-intern/README.md

 command to install cdsapi --  pip install cdsapi

-First run geospatial.py file, then three files will be generated. temperature.nc precipitation.nc soil.nc
+First run geospatial.py file, then three files will be generated.They are temperature.nc, precipitation.nc and soil.nc

 Now, run the colab notebook